AllStarLink/ASL3-Manual/docs/user-guide/pi-detailed.md

 the Pi.
 The Pi __will not__ use the SD card in the USB adapter.

 18. Power on the Pi.
-Wait approximately 2 minutes for the Pi to boot and perform the various firstboot tasks.
+Wait approximately 2 minutes for the Pi to boot and perform the various first boot tasks.
 If there is a screen connected to the Pi, it will be noted that Pi will reboot several times.
 This is normal and expected.